Exercise and Eczema or Psoriasis: Tips and Tricks

 Before exercising with eczema or psoriasis, it's important to protect your skin by applying a moisturizer or emollient to any affected areas.
 This can help prevent further irritation and reduce the risk of flare-ups.
 Exercise can dry out your skin through sweating and increase core body temperature.
 Moisturising after your bath/shower will replace this lost moisture.
 Some skin condition sufferers have had good results moisturising before exercise, as the moisturiser acts as a ‘protectant’, acting as a barrier to the skin.
 Choose a lighter moisturiser if you want to try this out.
 Apply an hour before exercise so it has a good chance to soak in.

 Take a warm shower or bath as soon as you can after exercise.
 This will prevent sweat from clogging your pores.
-The salt in sweat can also be a trigger for eczema or psoriasis flare-up.
+The salt in sweat can also be a trigger for eczema or psoriasis flare-ups.
 Washing after exercise will help the skin stay dry, clean, and cool.
 Although a hot bath or shower is tempting, particularly if you have sore muscles, stick to a lukewarm temperature.
 Hot water will dry out the skin, and cause redness.

 Avoid Triggers